 I didn’t plan to wait until World Mental Health Day to publish this post, but it’s fitting that I share it now.
 Anxiety doesn’t always look like hysterical tears or someone hugging themselves and rocking; sometimes it’s a quiet, forced smile or a stoneface when everyone else is laughing.
 I’m not going to gloss over my mental health issues to paint an unrealistic picture.
 We need to break the stigma of talking about these things, and I want to help do that, one blog post at a time.
 So yes, I had a small panic attack before the start.
 After a few minutes I was able to pull it together and we went on with our morning, but if you ever feel overwhelmed and scared, just know that you’re not alone!

 Once we realized the crowd was moving to the start corrals we headed over with them and seeded ourselves.
 It was a smaller race so the corrals were about 50 feet apart, which was nice.
-Mere said farewell and headed to her corral and Mike stayed with me to send me off at the start, and away we went.
+Mike stayed with me to send me off at the start, and away we went.

 Right away, the humidity was an issue.
 It was hard to breathe and my muscles were super tight from racing Seaside the day before.
 I took it slow because I still had the goal of adding miles at the end of the race.
 But by mile 3, my right calf and ankle felt like they were wrapped in super glue: tight, hot, and angry.
 So I pulled over to a curb and stretched for a good minute or two – clearly this was not going to be one of those “omg I am so strong!” races.
 I was OK with this.